gfacsko/THEMIS_BS_Crossings/README.md

 # THEMIS_Fourier
 Analysis of THEMIS data.
-The density is Fourier-transformed in the magnetosheath and before the bow shock.
+Finding the BS crossings in THEMIS data in 2007.